troynsofor-svg/AIPortfolio-TROY-NSOFOR/Teach an Agent to Balance a Pole/README.md

 Running a random agent: To examine its instant failure in a classic RL (Reinforcement Learning) world.

-Running a Q-Learning agent: To notice how it learns over time and enhances its performance.
+Running a Q-Learning agent: To notice how it learns over time and to enhance its performance.

 # Approach
 I solved the problem by using the two main techiques/algorithms to address the pole-balancing scenario: